Habanera (aria): Background

 The score of the aria was adapted from the habanera "El Arreglito ou la Promesse de mariage", by the Spanish musician Sebastián Iradier, first published in 1863, which Bizet believed to be a folk song.
 When others told him he had used something written by a composer who had died ten years earlier, he added a note about its derivation in the first edition of the vocal score which he himself prepared.
 Although the French libretto of the complete opéra comique was written by Henri Meilhac and Ludovic Halévy, the words of the habanera originated from Bizet.
-The Habanera was first performed by Galli-Marié at the Opéra-Comique on 3 March 1875.
+The Habanera was first performed by Célestine Galli-Marié at the Opéra-Comique on 3 March 1875.
 Bizet, having removed during rehearsals his first version of Carmen's entrance song, in 3/4 with a refrain in 6/8, rewrote the Habanera several times before he (and Galli-Marié) were satisfied with it.

-Nietzsche, an enthusiastic admirer of Carmen, commented on the "ironically provocative" aria evoking "Eros as conceived by the ancients, playfully alluring, mischievously demoniacal."
-Rodney Milnes, reviewing a range of interpretations on record, described the piece as "after all, [...] a simple, teasingly articulated statement of fact, not an earth-shattering philosophical credo".
+Nietzsche, an enthusiastic admirer of Carmen, commented on the "ironically provocative" aria evoking "Eros as conceived by the ancients, playfully alluring, mischievously demoniacal".
+Rodney Milnes, reviewing a range of interpretations on record, described the piece as "after all, ... a simple, teasingly articulated statement of fact, not an earth-shattering philosophical credo".

 Music

 Although Bizet kept the basic layout of the Iradier song, which has each verse in D minor and each refrain in the tonic major, he let go of the long ritornelli and second half material, and, by adding chromaticism, variations in the refrain and harmonic interest in the accompaniment, made it a memorable number.
 The reharmonization, addition of triplets in the vocal line and the flute in its low register add to the effect.
 Despite the change in mode there is no actual modulation in the aria, and the implied pedal point D is maintained throughout.
 The vocal range covers D_{4} to F♯_{5} with a tessitura from D_{4} to D_{5}.
-Although Bizet borrowed the melody from a song by Iradier he developed it "with his inimitable harmonic style and haunting habanera rhythm".
+Although Bizet borrowed the melody from the song by Iradier, he developed it "with his inimitable harmonic style and haunting habanera rhythm".